Passing the Chapter Officer Baton

 The chapter doubled the size of the board.
 Now there are two co-presidents, a treasurer, and a secretary.
 These positions are elected in the spring.
 The chapter added a scholarship chair, a science outreach chair, a fundraising chair, and an external relations chair.
 Students are elected to these roles in the fall, and any chapter member is eligible.

 “Electing some members of our executive board the year before allows our chapter to prepare over the summer and start [chapter] activities as soon as the school year starts,” Brutschea says.
-“Electing the chairs in the fall semester allows first-year students the opportunity to be a part of the board,” she adds.
 “We have seen that having a more diverse board, in terms of major and class year, helps encourage involvement.
 It also helps with continuity from year to year; having created these new positions, we hope the younger students who were elected to the chair positions will move up to the president roles.”

 Some chapters will go a step further and have a period of overlap between incoming and outgoing officers.
 This allows the previous officers a chance to mentor the new officers and help them adjust to their new roles.

-Of course, none of these tips guarantees strong chapter transitions year after year, and not every approach will work for every chapter.
-But the best practices of successful chapters are worth considering, to keep momentum: create a reference library of foundational documents to follow, build a pathway of involvement for all chapter members, and invest in your election process so that leadership roles go to members with a vision for the chapter.
+None of these tips guarantees strong chapter transitions year after year, and not every approach will work for every chapter.
+But the best practices of successful chapters are worth considering to maintain momentum: create a reference library of foundational documents to follow, build a pathway of involvement for all chapter members, and invest in your election process so that leadership roles go to members with a vision for the chapter.